godotengine/godot-docs/classes/class_touchscreenbutton.rst

 Description
 -----------

 TouchScreenButton allows you to create on-screen buttons for touch devices.
 It's intended for gameplay use, such as a unit you have to touch to move.
+Unlike :ref:`Button<class_Button>`, TouchScreenButton supports multitouch out of the box.
+Several TouchScreenButtons can be pressed at the same time with touch input.

 This node inherits from :ref:`Node2D<class_Node2D>`.
 Unlike with :ref:`Control<class_Control>` nodes, you cannot set anchors on it.
 If you want to create menus or user interfaces, you may want to use :ref:`Button<class_Button>` nodes instead.
 To make button nodes react to touch events, you can enable the Emulate Mouse option in the Project Settings.